 Three of our deaneries had brought a motion to our diocesan synod asking the Diocese to declare a Climate Emergency and, ‘to work to achieve year-on-year reductions consonant with at least reaching 70% cuts by 2030 and net zero by 2035, or as soon thereafter as is possible.’
 That motion was the basis for our diocesan planning and was carried (though we were mindful of the national 2030 target) at the March 2020 synod.
 The full text of the Diocesan Synod motion, which includes a motion for consideration by General Synod, is available in the Diocesan Synod section of the website.

-We will now begin practical preparations to build the capacity required to facilitate the changes in our practices, processes and buildings which will be necessary to decrease the carbon footprint of our Diocese and its parishes on the scale required.
+We are working to facilitate the changes in our practices, processes and buildings which will be necessary to decrease the carbon footprint of our Diocese and its parishes on the scale required.
 These preparations will include work to scope the possibilities of achieving the national goal by 2030.
 Click [+] below to find out more.